They come around fast these Sø.Nws updates. Two highlights this week.

-From the world of healthcare we have Eden, a US tech-driven healthcare company have landed $10M, in a round led by existing investor, Greycroft.
+From the world of healthcare we, as a market scanning platform, have Eden, a US tech-driven healthcare company that has landed $10M, in a round led by existing investor, Greycroft.
 As is almost an expectation these days they’ve a mix of 24/7 telemedicine through to a few interesting combinations of primary care and mental health solutions.

 We’ve also seen Rightway Healthcare raise a Series A of $8m.
-Their focus is on the employee market, developing smartphone and web service that to aid understanding and uptake of the health benefits available to them.
-The new funding will fuel sales team growth, product expansion and entry into new markets.
+Their focus is on the employee market, developing smartphone and web services that aid understanding and uptake of the health benefits available to them.
+The new funding will fuel sales team growth, product expansion, and entry into new markets.

 New York living

 If you’re looking to rent in New York and your rental resume isn’t quite up to scratch, TheGuarantors are where you need to turn to bridge the gap.
 Having launched in 2016 they’ve now guaranteed more than $200 million in leases and having just taken on $15 million led by Global Founders Capital, they’re looking to roll out across the States and launch into commercial real estate.